Chair: Rob Timberlake

 Stewards unite at Stewards’ Council (StewCo) meetings, where we gather with graduates from departments across the university.
 At StewCo we share what we have in common and unite to work for the university we want.
 StewCo meetings occur every couple of weeks and are a great place to start for new members who want to learn more about the the TAA.

 Many departments have more than one active steward, but some departments don’t have any.
-If you’re not sure who your departmental steward is, contact us!
+If you’re not sure who your departmental steward is, or you’re interested in being a steward, contact us!

 Serving as a steward for your department